-This mixed singing organization is open to all students interested in any kind of choral work.
-An audition is not required.
-Oratorios and operas will be presented with orchestral accompaniment, occasionally in combination with the Texas Western Choir.
+A mixed singing organization open to all students interested in any kind of choral work.
+Audition is not required.
+Oratorios and operas are presented with orchestral accompaniment, occasionally in combination with the Texas Western Choir.
 Three hours per week.
 Prerequisite: Preceding course or placement.